-(g) If a physical restraint exceeds two (2) consecutive hours, the consumer must be allowed to access liquids, meals, and toileting and range of motion exercises at regular intervals not exceeding two (2) consecutive hours.
-For every subsequent reapplication of physical restraint within two (2) minutes of a physical restraint release, the following must occur:
+(g) If a physical restraint exceeds two (2) consecutive hours, the consumer must be allowed to access liquids, meals, and toileting and range of motion exercises at regular intervals not exceeding two (2) consecutive hoursFor every subsequent reapplication of physical restraint within two (2) minutes of release of a physical restraint-release, the following must occur:

-(1) The administrator or their designee shall observe the consumer's behavior while the consumer is being restrained to determine whether continued use of the physical restraint is justified pursuant to Subsection (a):
+(1) The administrator or their designee shall observe the consumer's behavior while the consumer is being restrained to determine whether continued use of the physical restraint is justified pursuant to Subsection (a);

+(A2) The consumer in a physical restraint must be allowed to access liquids, meals, and toileting, and range of motion exercises;

+(3) The administrator or their designee must provide the documentation outlined in Subsection (c)(4)(A)-(C)-above, in the consumer's file within 24 hours;

-- (A) The consumer in a physical restraint must be allowed to access liquids, meals, and toileting and range of motion exercises. - (2) The administrator or their designee, other than the person restraining the consumer, must approve each reapplication of physical restraint; - (3) The administrator or their designee must provide the documentation outlined in Subsection (c)(4)(A)-(C) above, in the consumer's file within 24 hours; - (4) The administrator or their designee must evaluate whether the facility has adequate resources to meet the consumer's needs; and - (5) The authorized consumer representative must be notified, and if the consumer is a child, the child's authorized consumer representative must approve of the third and every subsequent reapplication of physical restraint within two (2) minutes of a physical restraint release.
+(24) The administrator or their designee, other than the person restraining the consumer, must approve each reapplication of physical restraint;

+(45) The administrator or their designee must evaluate whether the facility has the adequate resources necessary to meet-maintain the consumer's health and safety during crisis situations where there is risk of serious injury of self or othersconsumer's needs; and

+(56) The authorized consumer representative, if any, must be notified and if the consumer is a child, the child's authorized consumer representative must approve of the third and every subsequent reapplication of physical restraint within two (2) minutes of a physical restraint release.
 The authorized consumer representative's approval must be documented in the consumer's file at the time of the approval.

-(A) If the administrator or their designee is not able to obtain approval from the child's authorized consumer representative to continue the extended use of restraint, staff shall maintain the physical restraint when there is an imminent risk of serious physical injury and immediately call local law enforcement.
+(A) If the administrator or their designee is not able to obtain approval from the child's authorized consumer representative to continue the extended use of restraint, direct care staff shall maintain the physical restraint when if there is an imminent risk of serious physical-injury and immediately call local law enforcement.